 Similarly, GPS tracking can be used to manage single vehicles across multiple job sites, near or far, making it easy for managers to locate and redirect heavy equipment, materials, and personnel to new locations.

 GPS tracking systems can also be used to monitor and generate reports or alerts for fuel usage.

 When integrated with fuel cards, GPS software can track fuel purchases electronically, virtually eliminating the need for paper receipts and handwritten expense reports.

 Additionally, fuel card integration can help prevent fraud.
 Fuel card usage can be restricted to specific fuel amounts, or to specific dollar amounts.
-The number of permissible transactions can be limited for each day, and black-out periods can be set for after hours and weekends.
+The number of permissible transactions can be limited for each day, and black-out periods can be set for after-hours and weekends.

 Better yet, fuel usage combined with fuel purchase reporting can be used to verify costs, and back up expense itemization for tax returns and other financial reports.

-For projects that involve transport of equipment or materials across distances, GPS tracking with integrated ProMiles makes it easy to generate electronic, IFTA-compliant trip records that can be used to validate tax records.
+For projects that involve the transport of equipment or materials across distances, GPS tracking with integrated ProMiles makes it easy to generate electronic, IFTA-compliant trip records that can be used to validate tax records.

-ProMiles helps projects comply with state and federal regulations by adjusting calculations automatically when a vehicle moves into a different state, and collecting data that can be used to determine state fuel tax payments.
+ProMiles helps projects comply with state and federal regulations by adjusting calculations automatically when a vehicle moves into a different state and collecting data that can be used to determine state fuel tax payments.